umnilab/METS-R_SIM/README.md

 The METS-R simulator consists of a traffic simulator module for EV services (including taxis and buses) and a remote data client manager (i.e., [control center](https://github.com/umnilab/METS-R_HPC)), multiple instances are connected under a single remote data client manager.
 The benefits of this framework are three-fold:

-1. For testing some operational algorithms (e.g., reinforcement learning algorithms) that require large amount of simulation trajectories, this framework has better data collection efficiency;
+1. For testing some operational algorithms (e.g., reinforcement learning algorithms) that require large amounts of simulation trajectories, this framework has better data collection efficiency;

 2. For some operational algorithms that need to solve an optimization (e.g., ILP), this framework allows caching the solutions so one can reuse them in multiple simulation instances.

-3. It mimics the real world platform company scenario in which a cloud service is provided to coordinate riders/drivers.
+3. It mimics the real-world platform company scenario in which a cloud service is provided to coordinate riders/drivers.

 ![Simulation framework](res/framework.jpg)